Chancylin/StackOverflow_Survey/README.md

 #### - Data Understanding
 The Stack Overflow Survey Data is a questionnaire designed for people with general developer background.
-It cover questions about personal background such as age, gender, education level, and job-related questions such as salary, work hours, job types, job satisfaction, etc. We focus on responders who have a data-related jobs and use the response to job satisfaction as the entry point to understand what contribute to job satisfaction.
+It covers questions about personal background such as age, gender, education level, and job-related questions such as salary, work hours, job types, job satisfaction, etc. We focus on responders who have a data-related jobs and use the responses to job satisfaction as the entry point to understand what contribute to job satisfaction.
 Exploratory
     data analysis has been applied to get some preliminary insight into job satisfaction.
 Then modelling technique is applied.

 #### - Data Preparation
 To prepare the raw survey data for modelling purpose, we need to first extract responses that are associated with data-related jobs.
-Standard data preparation procedure has been applied, mainly include:
+Standard data preparation procedure has been applied, mainly including:

 * select the subset of data of interest and transform raw data properly;
 * feature selection;